-This is why at Voluum, we take tracking really seriously.
-After all, it is the essence of our product!
-Voluum supports two main methods for tracking conversions – Tracking Pixel and S2S Postback URL.
+We at Voluum take tracking really seriously.
+To accomodate for different scenarios and use cases, Voluum supports two main methods for tracking conversions – Tracking Pixel and S2S Postback URL.

 Understanding the differences between these two options will help you choose the most suitable method for your needs.